 Application note: The OT.Chip_Auth_Proof implies the MRTD's chip to have (i) a unique identity as given by the MRTD's Document Number, (ii) a secret to prove its identity by knowledge i.e. a private authentication key as TSF data.
 The TOE shall protect this TSF data to prevent their misuse.
-The terminal shall have the reference data to verify the authentication attempt of MRTD's chip i.e. a certificate for the Chip Authentication Public Key that matches the Chip Authentication Private Key of the MRTD's chip.
-This certificate is provided by (i) the Chip Authentication Public Key (EF.DG14) in the LDS [16] and (ii) the hash value of the Chip Authentication Public Key in the Document Security Object signed by the Document Signer.
+The terminal shall have the reference data to verify the authentication attempt of MRTD's chip i.e. a certificate for the Chip Authentication Public Key that matches the Chip Authentication Public Key (i) the Chip Authentication Public Key (EF.DG14) in the LDS [16] and (ii) the hash value of the Chip Authentication Public Key in the Document Security Object signed by the Document Signer.